-The first part of the survey included 39 items in which the principals were asked to rate their satisfaction with the professional preparation using a five-point Likert Scale: $5 = very \ satisfied$, $4 = quite \ satisfied$, 3 = satisfied, $2 = somewhat \ satisfied$, $1 = not \ satisfied$, and not observed.
+The first part of the survey included 39 items in which the principals were asked to rate their satisfaction with the professional preparation using a five-point Likert Scale: $5 = very \ satisfied$, $4 = quite \ satisfied$, 3 = satisfied, $2 = somewhat \ satisfied$, and $1 = not \ satisfied$.
 The different aspects of teacher effectiveness rated on the survey are categorized in Table 1.
 Note: The last item was not placed into a category because the item rated the principal's overall satisfaction with the preparation of the first-year teacher.
-The internal consistency reliability of the survey was achieved through the use of the Cronbach Alpha reliability coefficient.
-The results in Table 1 show the items for each category, and the Alpha value that measures only the attribute for those categories.
-The nine categories received a reliability coefficient ranging from .94 to .99.
-Table 1 also shows the mean values of the survey items by category.
+The results in Table 1 show the items for each category and the mean values of the survey items by category.

-Table 1: Teacher Effectiveness Categories and Reliability Coefficients and Mean
+Table 1: Teacher Effectiveness Categories and Means

-CODE CATEGORY SURVEY ITEM ALPHA MEAN pink Content knowledge A1, A2 .98 4.24 purple Lesson planning and preparation B1 - B5 .97 4.11 green Instructional delivery C1 - C6 .98 4.00 yellow Accommodations for student diversity D1 - D3 .99 3.85 blue Assessment E1 - E4 .96 3.86 gray Classroom management and environment F1 - F4 .98 4.03 orange Interpersonal communication G1 - G7 .98 4.20 red Technology H1 - H3 .94 4.16 white Professionalism and Professional Growth I1 - I4 .98 4.26 OVERALL .99 4.05
+CODE CATEGORY SURVEY ITEM MEAN

+pink Content knowledge A1, A2 3.94

+purple Lesson planning and preparation B1 - B5 3.95

+green Instructional delivery C1 - C6 4.0

+yellow Accommodations for student diversity D1 - D3 3.84

+blue Assessment E1 - E4 3.82

+gray Classroom management and F1 - F4 4.23

+environment

+orange Interpersonal communication G1 - G7 4.04

+red Technology H1 - H3 4.1

+white Professionalism and Professional I1 - I4 4.08

+Growth

+OVERALL 4.00